taext/later_links/README.md

 ## What's the idea?

-The idea is **producing clickable link functionality in physical reality**.
+The idea is **producing clickable link functionality for hard-coded media**.

 These QR codes containing unused links can be printed now and then defined as links at a later time by
 - using the link shortener provider's own interface and